ERBringHorvath/regain_cl/README.md

 `regain matrix -d path/to/AMRfinder/results -s search_strings --simplify-gene-names --gene-type resistance -f matrix.csv` <br />
 `--min 5 --max 500 -o matrix_final.csv`

-**NOTE: all results are saved in the 'ReGAIN_Dataset' folder, which will be generated within the directory defined by** `--directory`
+**NOTE: all results are saved in the 'ReGAIN_Dataset' folder, which will be generated within the directory defined by** `-d`

 _________________________________________________________________________________